unbit/uwsgi-docs/PyPy.rst

 The uWSGI Python plugin (more exactly the CPython plugin) works by linking in ``libpython``.
 That means you need to rebuild the plugin for every different version of Python.
 The PyPy plugin is different, as libpypy-c is loaded on startup and its symbols are resolved at runtime.
 This allows you to migrate to a different PyPy version on the fly.

-The downside of this approach is that you need to inform uWSGI where your PyPy installation is at runtime.
+The "downside" of this approach is that you need to inform uWSGI where your PyPy installation is at runtime.

 Supposing your PyPy is in ``/opt/pypy`` you can start uWSGI with: